ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 Bilateral knee pain has no single ICD-10-CM code.
 When a patient has pain in both knees, coders report M25.561 for the right knee and M25.562 for the left knee as two separate diagnosis codes on the same claim, because no combined bilateral knee pain code exists.

 M25.569 is the ICD-10-CM code for pain in an unspecified knee.
-It's billable, but use it only when the medical record genuinely doesn't document which knee is affected, because submitting M25.569 when laterality is known creates a specificity error that payers frequently deny.
+It's billable, but use it only when the medical record doesn't document which knee is affected, because submitting M25.569 when laterality is known creates a specificity error that payers now deny automatically.

 When to Switch From Knee Pain Codes: Osteoarthritis (M17) and Injury (S83)